pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 date: 2020-09-24
 author: ['Aylei Wu']
 summary: This post analyzes the pros and cons of running databases in Kubernetes.
 It also introduces TiDB Operator, a tool for managing TiDB clusters in Kubernetes, and describes how large companies are using it in their production environments as well as their best practices.
-tags: ['Cloud-native', 'Kubernetes', 'Best practice', 'Cloud']
+tags: ['Cloud-native', 'Kubernetes', 'TiDB Operator']
 categories: ['Engineering']
 image: /images/blog/tidb-in-kubernetes.jpg
 ---